 We need both to have balance and order, and a way to move forward and grow.
 Now, Christ is the One, and Satan is the Zero.
 As the scriptures state, “…for there is One God and One Shepherd over all the earth.”

-It is between the workings of both righteousness and sin, that we have our agency and pathway home.
-We must choose the good, and repent of our sins.
+It is between the workings of both righteousness and sin, that we have our agency, and pathway home.
+We must choose the good, and repent of our sins, to have happiness and eternal exquisite joy.
 We must accept and live Christ’s gospel, and all of the ordinances, priesthood power and truths found therein.